 Although almost all of the materials used to make inkjet cartridges are recyclable, their complexity makes them difficult to recycle.
-However, that shouldn’t deter you from sending cartridges to manufacturers or dropping them off at office supply stores to recycle.
+However, that shouldn’t deter you from trying to recycle ink cartridges by sending them to manufacturers or dropping them off at office supply stores.

 Frequent Ink Cartridge Recycling Questions